Cyber Risk Assessment for Capital Management: Introduction

 In terms of their practicality, one potential shortcoming of these is the lack of insight into the prioritization of tasks from the cost-benefit perspective.
-For example, Security and Privacy Controls for Federal Information Systems and Organizations (known as SP 800-53) is a core component in NIST CSF (see \citet{NIST2018}), and although it assigns priority codes to security controls, as clarified in the document, those codes are for implementation sequencing that is reasoned from the cybersecurity perspective, but they provide no information on whether implementing a certain control is economically beneficial.
-Except for the entities who are subject to the requirements in SP 800-53, other organizations may find such guidelines not instructive enough on how to allocate capital for these security controls.
-As mentioned in \citet{Gordon2015}, private-sector firms have other investment decisions than cybersecurity, and they all compete for limited organizational resources.
-For this reason, cost-benefit analysis is important in the decision-making process regarding cybersecurity investmen{t.
+For exampl{e, NIST CSF sets tiers for cyber risk management practices and encourages organizations to progress from lower-tier practices to higher-tier ones based on cost-benefit analysis.
+However, how such an analysis can be conducted is missing in CSF.} { The lack of economic incentive may discourage organizations from investing in cybersecurity.} As mentioned in \citet{Gordon2015}, private-sector firms have other investment decisions than cybersecurity, and they all compete for limited organizational resources.
+For this reason, cost-benefit analysis is important in the decision-making process regarding cybersecurity investments.

-O}verall, cybersecurity approaches mainly focus on infrastructural details but may not provide enough support for strategic investment and capital allocation plannin{g.
-T}he capital component in cyber risk management is largely missing in mainstream solutions provided by the engineering community.
+Overall, cybersecurity approaches mainly focus on infrastructural details but may not provide enough support for strategic investment and capital allocation planning.
+The capital component in cyber risk management is largely missing in mainstream solutions provided by the engineering community.

-\subsubsection{{ Actuarial and economics} literature}
+\subsubsection{Actuarial and economics literature}